 Whittaker shared his room with the first black cadet, Henry O. Flipper, who was a few years his senior.
 Despite his stellar record at the University of South Carolina, Whittaker’s academic performance at West Point was average.
-Moreover, he had learned from Flipper to adjust to the physical harassment from white cadets by turning the other cheek.
+He had learned from Flipper to adjust to the physical harassment from white cadets by turning the other cheek.
 With Flipper’s graduation, by June 1877, Whittaker was the only black cadet in the academy.
 One year later, Whittaker ran into academic difficulties; he failed an examination and was close to a dismissal.
-However, his main problems stemmed not from his academic setbacks, but rather his forced solitude.
-None of the other cadets spoke to him either in class or in non-academic settings during the years he attended West Point.
+However, his main problems stemmed not from his academic setbacks but from his forced solitude.
+None of the white cadets spoke to him either in class or in non-academic settings during the years he attended West Point.

-On the morning of April 6, 1880, an officer found Whittaker unconscious and bound to his bed suffering from slashed earlobes.
+On the morning of April 6, 1880, an officer found Whittaker unconscious, bound to his bed, and bloodied from slashed earlobes.
 His hair was cut in several places.
-West Point Commandant General John M. Schofield immediately investigated the incident and concluded that Whittaker had inflicted these injuries upon himself and then tied his legs to the bed.
-Following his brief investigation the commandant added that it was unreasonable to expect blacks to compete successfully with whites and that it was a mistake to make them try.
+West Point Commandant General John M. Schofield immediately investigated the incident and concluded that Whittaker had inflicted injuries upon himself and then tied his legs to the bed.
+The commandant added that it was unreasonable to expect blacks to compete successfully with whites and that it was a mistake to make them try.
 He urged that the doors of West Point be closed permanently to non-white youth.

 Whittaker’s defense was handled by former South Carolina Governor Daniel Chamberlain and by Richard T. Greener, Whittaker’s former university professor.
 The army’s case was presented by Asa Bird Gardiner, the foremost army trial lawyer of the era.
-The president of the court martial was General Nelson A. Miles while the head of the army, General William T. Sherman, closely followed the proceedings which began in June 1881.
+The proceedings began in June 1881 with General Nelson A. Miles as the president of the court martial.
+General William T. Sherman, who was then head of the army, also followed the case closely.

 Whittaker was again found guilty.
 However, Secretary of War Robert Todd Lincoln declared the court martial invalid, a decision ratified by President Chester A. Arthur on March 22, 1882.
 On the same day (March 22) Lincoln ordered Whittaker dismissed from the academy because he failed an examination in June 1880.

 After leaving West Point, Whittaker went on a brief speaking tour to discuss his experience.
-Then he became a teacher at Avery Institute in Charleston, South Carolina.
+He later became a teacher at Avery Institute in Charleston, South Carolina.
 After studying law, Whittaker was admitted to the South Carolina bar on May 26, 1885 and began practicing in Sumter.
 He married Page E. Harrison, and the couple had two sons.